Indirect Cost Rates

 Requesting an Indirect Cost Rate for Open-Enrollment Charter Schools

-Open-enrollment charter schools request indirect cost rates from TEA by submitting the Request for an Indirect Cost Rate for Charter Schools for 2020-2021 (available in Spring 2020).
-Survey.
-An upcoming TAA letter will notify open-enrollment charter schools of the survey and the March deadline to submit the survey request to receive indirect cost rates for the next school year.
+Open-enrollment charter schools request indirect cost rates from TEA by submitting the Request for an Indirect Cost Rate for Charter Schools for 2020-2021 Survey.
+A February TAA letter will notify open-enrollment charter schools of the survey and the March deadline to submit the survey request to receive indirect cost rates for the 2020-2021 school year.

 Current and Prior-Year Indirect Cost Rates for Open Enrollment Charter Schools, Districts, and Education Service Centers

 The following links lead to current and prior-year indirect cost rates for districts and open-enrollment charter schools: